-Additional estate planning services may include utilization of devices and techniques to reduce the payment of gift, estate and generation-skipping transfer taxes.
+Additional estate planning services may include utilization of devices and techniques to reduce the payment of income, gift, estate and generation-skipping transfer taxes.
 Such devices and techniques may include irrevocable life insurance trusts (ILITs), qualified personal residence trusts (QPRTs), grantor retained annuity trusts (GRATs), transactions with grantor trusts, family limited partnerships or family limited liability companies (FLPs or FLLCs) and long-term generation-skipping trusts.
-We also provide counsel on charitable planning and in regard to business succession planning for owners of closely-held businesses.
+We also provide counsel on charitable planning and in regard to business succession planning for owners of closely held businesses.

 Estate and Trust Administration

 Our attorneys and paralegals have extensive experience in the representation of fiduciaries of trusts and estates (i.e., trustees and personal representatives).
 Our services include preparing and filing all types of estate administration documents, including inventories, accountings, receipts, releases, and the like.
 We assist fiduciaries in preparing and filing federal and state estate tax returns and fiduciary income tax returns.
 We also assist fiduciaries with preparation of estate and trust accountings and the negotiation and drafting of nonjudicial settlement agreements.
 Our objective is to assist our clients in carrying out their fiduciary responsibilities in an efficient and effective manner.

 We also represent guardians and conservators in the process of being appointed and in carrying out their unique fiduciary responsibilities.